tomheaton/mcjty-website/www/docs/mods/lost-cities/lost-cities-legacy.md

-# Lost Cities
+# Lost Cities Legacy Edition

 The Lost Cities is a world generation mod.
+This page is for Minecraft 1.12.2 and 1.16.5.
+For more modern versions of Lost Cities go to [Lost Cities](./lost-cities.md).

 ## Introduction